 What is a Needle Valve?

 A needle valve is a type of valve that can be used to regulate or complete the isolation of the fluid.
 The unique feature of the valve is the structure of a small plunger with the shape of a Needle.
 The plunger features a small handle to operate the easy and precise operation of the valve.
 When fully attached, the extended end of the valve fits exactly into the seat, a part of the appliance that is being regulated.
-In case of valve opened by mistake, then also space between and needle and seat are so less, that a minimal amount of substance will be allowed to pass through it.
+In case of the valve is opened by mistake, then also space between and needle and the seat is so less, that a minimal amount of substance will be allowed to pass through it.

 Needle Valve Symbol

 Parts of a Needle Valve

 Needle valves consist of three major parts, the valve body and seat, the stem and stem tip, and the packing and bonnet.
 The stem incorporates fine threads to allow micrometer-like needle adjustment relative to the seat.

 Referring to the above image and corresponding marked serial numbers name of parts of the needle valve is as below: